What are Dimensional Sign Letters?

 How do 3D letters work?
 What type of material do you use, what color should the letters be, what are my options?

-3 Main options when making dimensional signs:
+There are 3 Main options when making dimensional signs:

 Flat cut materials normally range in depth between 1⁄8″ to 1″.
 It’s best to choose your lettering depth based on the size of the lettering and how they’re going to be used.